iifl-logo

 The Banks financial accounting and reporting systems given its complexity are highly dependent on the Banks IT systems.
 We obtained an understanding of IT systems used by the Bank and the applications implemented.
 For this purpose, we had discussions with the process owners on the defined policy/process/procedures of the Banks IT control environment that is relevant to the audit and reviewed the processes followed with regard to the major applications to understand the financial risks posed by people-process and technology.

 The Banks IT architecture supports the Banks day-to-day business operations.
-Given the size of the Bank, enormous volume of transactions are being processed and recorded on multiple applications.
+Given the size of the Bank, enormous volume of transactions are being processed and recorded through multiple applications.
 Our audit procedures to obtain audit evidence included (on a test check basis):

 The reliability and security of IT systems plays a very important role in the operations of the Bank.
-Hence controls in the system architecture are required to ensure that the applications process the data as expected and that changes are made in an appropriate manner. (a) verifying, testing and reviewing the operating effectiveness of the IT system on the basis of reports, generated from the system;
+Hence controls in the system architecture are required to ensure that the applications process the data as expected and that changes are made in an appropriate manner. a) verifying, testing and reviewing the operating effectiveness of the IT system on the basis of reports, generated from the system;

-Given the complexity of the IT architecture, high level automation, simultaneous and significant use of IT systems, there is an inherent risk that automated accounting procedures, processes and related internal controls may not be accurately designed to ensure its operative effectiveness and its impact on the financial reporting. (b) review of the operating effectiveness of the Banks IT controls including application, access controls that are critical to financial reporting;
+Given the complexity of the IT architecture, high level automation, simultaneous and significant use of IT systems, there is an inherent risk that automated accounting procedures, processes and related internal controls may not be accurately designed to ensure its operative effectiveness and its impact on the financial reporting. b) review of the operating effectiveness of the Banks IT controls including application, access controls that are critical to financial reporting;

-(d) testing of logic used for extracting the data.
+d) testing of logic used for extracting the data.

-We also placed reliance on the work performed by the statutory branch auditors, external vendor inspection reports, specialised audits undertaken by independent experts on the Banks IT systems.
+We also placed reliance on the work performed by the statutory branch auditors, external vendor inspection reports, specialised audits undertaken by independent experts on the Banks IT systems

-(iii) Classification and Valuation of Investments, Identification of and provisioning for Non-Performing Investments (Schedule 8 read with Note 3 of Schedule 17to the financial Statements)
+(iii) Classification and Valuation of Investments, Identification of and provisioning for Non-Performing Investments (Schedule 8 read with Note 3 of Schedule 17 to the financial Statements)

 The Key Audit Matter How the matter was addressed in our audit

 Investments include investments made by the Bank in various Government Securities, Bonds, Debentures, Shares, Security receipts and other approved securities.
-Our audit approach towards Investments with reference to the RBI Circulars/directives included the understanding of internal controls and substantive audit procedures in relation to valuation, classification, Identification of non-performing investments (NPIs), provisioning/depreciation related to Investments.
+Our audit approach towards Investments with reference to the RBI Circulars/directives included the understanding of internal controls and substantive audit procedures in relation to valuation, classification, investments (NPIs), provisioning/depreciation related to Investments.

 (iv) Assessment of Provisions and Contingent liabilities including in respect of certain litigations, various claims filed by other parties not acknowledged as debt (Schedule 12 read with Note 15 of Schedule 17 to the financial statements):